domenicquirl/comprehensive-rust/src/borrowing/shared.md

 <details>

-This slide is a review of the material on references from day 1, expanding slightly to include function arguments and return values.
+This slide is a review of the material on references from session 2, expanding slightly to include function arguments and return values.

 # More to Explore